Mahesh Srinivasan, Ph.D. [CV] [Research Statement]

-I am an Assistant Professor in the Department of Psychology and a member of the Cognitive Science Faculty at the University of California, Berkeley.
+I am an Associate Professor in the Department of Psychology and a member of the Cognitive Science Faculty at the University of California, Berkeley.
 Previously, I was a post-doctoral researcher in the Department of Psychology at the University of California, San Diego.
 Before this, I received a Ph.D. in Developmental Psychology from Harvard University in 2011, and received a B.S. in Symbolic Systems from Stanford University in 2005.
 Using empirical methods from developmental psychology and psycholinguistics, our lab's research explores how linguistic, cognitive, and social abilities arise and interact with one another during human development and across different cultures.

 Hugh Rabagliati, Ph.D.

 I am a Chancellor's Fellow in the Department of Psychology at the University of Edinburgh.
 I became interested in the science of child development as an undergraduate, spent many years training in developmental psychology in America, and returned to the UK to start the RabLab in 2013.
 I like hiking, pasta, and noodling around the ancient world with my classicist fiancée Monica.
 I dislike cutting my hair.

 Nadya Vasilyeva, Ph.D.

 I am a postdoctoral researcher working across three labs (Dr. Mahesh Srinivasan's Language and Cognitive Development Lab, Dr. Alison Gopnik's Cognitive Development Lab, and my primary advisor Dr. Tania Lombrozo's Concepts and Cognition Lab).
 In my research I explore connections between explanation, inductive inference, and causal reasoning.
 At the LCD lab, I am currently working on a project on contrast inference (exploring pragmatic inferences about unmentioned categories and attributes) and preparing a study examining structural explanations of speech injustice.